-- 3.1 There are numerous opportunities to improve the overall costeffectiveness of the property portfolio and deliver improved financial performance for the taxpayer through: - identifying surplus assets or scope for increased asset utilisation; - cost reduction; - increased income; - maximising value from assets which are no longer fit for purpose. - 3.2 Section 4 off this strategy recommends the formation of a Property Management Board, and it is suggested that its remit includes the development of these opportunities.
+- 3.1 There are opportunities to improve the overall cost-effectiveness of the property portfolio and deliver improved financial performance for the taxpayer through: - identifying surplus assets or scope for increased asset utilisation; - cost reduction: - increased income; - maximising value from assets which are no longer fit for purpose. - 3.2 This strategy will be monitored via the Property Management Board, Departmental Management Team meetings and developing key performance indicator in these areas.
+As part of the budget setting for 2016/17 and onwards then there has been increased scrutiny of expenditure and income opportunities and 5% savings have been offered from maintenance budgets.